sonisvm/Store-extension/README.md

 3. You're not allowed to modify the vendor implementation.
 4. A sample client has been given to you.
 5. For grading, your store will be tested against more clients and vendors than given in example.
 You are encouraged to write additional clients and new config files for vendors and test your store can correctly handle various scenarios.

-## Tests

--	Two clients - All quantities are within limits
--	Two clients - One client tries to buy excess and the other's quantity is within limits
--	Three clients - Total quantity brought by the clients exceeds the available.
--	Three clients - One client buys off everything in vendor 1